You cannot copy content of this website, your IP is being recorded

 Healing is the natural process the body undergoes when a wound occurs, however when a wound is not healing properly, a wound care clinician will follow the following steps to help ensure the wound heals as quickly as possible:

-• Analyze the wound – determine the type and appearance of the wound and surrounding area (size, depth, amount and type of drainage).
+• Analyze the wound – determine the type and appearance of the wound and surrounding area (size, depth, amount, and type of drainage).

-• Proper oxygenation – for a wound to heal the blood needs proper oxygenation.
+• Proper oxygenation – for a wound to heal, the blood needs proper oxygenation.

-If you have a wound that has not shown signs of healing over a 2-week period, visit our highly trained, and compassionate healthcare professionals at PrimeHealth Urgent Care.
+If you have a wound that has not shown signs of healing over 2 weeks, visit our highly trained, and compassionate healthcare professionals at PrimeHealth Urgent Care.
 Our skilled team of medical professionals is trained in all forms of treatment of acute wound care.
 Contact our care center for more information, or visit our website to schedule an appointment.
 We serve patients from Parrish FL, Bradenton FL, Sarasota FL, Lithia FL, Lehigh Acres FL, Estero FL, Ellenton FL, West Bradenton FL, Port Charlotte FL, Palmetto FL, Lakewood Ranch FL, Foxleigh FL, Venice FL, Fruitville FL, Wimauma FL, Balm FL, Fort Myers FL, Westminster FL, El Dorado Acres FL, Cascades FL, West Samoset FL, Memphis FL, Harbour Heights FL, Murdock FL, and surrounding cities.

 Directions to PrimeHealth Urgent Care in Florida